sahiliamsso/docs/source/admin-guide/oxtrust-ui.md

 backend is also available in this page.

 ### Certificates
-The certificate page will give the certificate information for Gluu Server.
+The certificate page shows some summary information about the SSL and SAML certificates.
-The issuer info along with the algorithm used and the expiry date is also available.

 ## SAML
 Gluu Server CE contains all SAML related functionalities under the `SAML` tab divided into outbound and inbound SAML transactions.
 Inbound SAML is also known as ASIMBA.

 ### Outbound